DataKind-DC/StartingWithToday/README.md

 * `1-preprocess_swt_data.qmd`: cleans the raw data and generates new files for use in the analysis
 * `2.1-workshop_data_visualization.R`: produces counts of participants served by year, age group, and workshop type
 * `2.2-feedback_analysis.ipynb`: produces the count of participants by gender and an average of workshop satisfaction ratings.
-* `3.1-census_poverty_data.ipynb`: extracts data poverty rates by race from the 2020 Census by census tract.
-* `3.2-unemployment-rate-data.ipynb`: extracts data of the unemployment rate from the 2020 Census by census block.
-* `3.3-mental_health_data.ipynb`: extracts data of depression rates by census block from the Center for Disease Control.
-* `3.4-exploratory_data_analysis.ipynb`: produces EDA of Census CRE equity supplement and CDC data on depression rates
-* `create_data_file.py`: generates a data set of community needs including poverty levels, depression rates, percent of the population that is uninsured and more by census tract in Washington, DC, and Prince George's County.
+* `3.1-create_data_file.py`: generates a data set of community needs including poverty levels, depression rates, percent of the population that is uninsured and more by census tract in Washington, DC, and Prince George's County.
+* `3.2-exploratory_data_analysis.ipynb`: produces EDA of Census CRE equity supplement and CDC data on depression rates
-* `3.5-needs-score.ipynb:` ingests the data from notebook 3.4 and computes z-scores of all community needs attributes to create a composite `Needs Score`; exports the data used to visualize the needs score and other data.
+* `3.3-needs-score.ipynb:` ingests the data from notebook 3.4 and computes z-scores of all community needs attributes to create a composite `Needs Score`; exports the data used to visualize the needs score and other data.
 * `4.1-web-scrapping-and-data-collection.ipynb`: extracts data of 1,000 non-profit organizations listed in [idealist.org](https://www.idealist.org/en/organizations?q=)
 * `4.2-non_profit_orgs_data_cleaning_and_analysis.ipynb & 4.3-web-scrapped-data-plotting.ipynb`: clean the data extracted in script 4.1 for display in an online dashboard.
 * `5-non-profit-orgs-map`: generates online dashboard using data generated from script 3.5.